-After a long year, we couldn’t be more excited to Get Down to the West End when SIX the musical transfers to the Lyric Theatre London for 11 weeks of COVID-secure performances.
+After a long year, we couldn’t be more excited to Get Down to the West End when SIX the musical transfers to the Lyric Theatre London for COVID-secure performances.
 But as Anne Boleyn, Catherine Parr and company prepare to welcome audiences back in December, we know there are lots of questions about how exactly a socially distanced trip to the theatre will work.

 The Lyric Theatre has been working hard to introduce measures that ensure you can return to the West End and #SeeItSafely.

 There’s a lot to consider, but don’t lose your head!
 Below, we’ve got information on everything from booking tickets to post-show Test and Trace to make sure your visit is safe, straightforward, and fit for a Queen.

 When booking SIX musical tickets online, an algorithm adjusts availability depending on which seats are selected.
 The seats around your own will be kept empty in line with COVID-19 social distancing requirements of 1m+.

 Audience members are asked to book a maximum of six seats together, and attend only with their household or support bubble as defined in London’s Tier 2 guidance.